mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 Try changing the sheet's variant between `text`, `outlined`, `light` or `contained` to see what they look like.

-### 2. Use `sx` prop to customize style
+### 2. Use `sx` prop to create one-off style

-All Joy components accept `sx` prop, so you can specify the styles with short-hand syntax (accessible to the theme) directly to the component.
+All Joy components accept `sx` prop, an object with short-hand syntax, that lets you create a style directly to the component.

-It is very useful for creating one-off style per location of the component because you don't have to come up with a class name and create another file for writing CSS.

 ```jsx
 // the rest of the code is hidden for simplicity